LubinKerhuel/hugo/content/project/www-kerhuel-eu-wiki/index.md

 draft: false

 # Project summary to display on homepage.
-summary: Experiments (2006-2011) with rapid control prototyping and dsPIC.
-Former website and forum.
+summary: rapid control prototyping experiments (2006-2011) with dsPIC.
+Former blockset, website and forum.

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`